 Make a list

 All great planning begins with a list.
-So, ensure both of you start working together as one.It is important for you both to see where the money is going and how you'll can do better.
+So, focus on working together as a team.
+When both of you have visibility into where the money is going, it becomes easier to make thoughtful decisions and find ways to improve together.
 Begin by taking into account where you’ll are spending your typical household expenses, like groceries, bills, etc. Next, make a list of your priorities, such as your child’s education, investments, emergency fund, loans, etc. After you have made a list, cap the amount each one of you’ll spend.

 Keep it short and simple

-Once your list is ready, plan a day or an hour for you’ll to discuss your expenditure.
+Once your list is ready, set aside a day, or even an hour, to sit together and talk through your spending.
 Set guidelines and iron out all the nitty gritty, so money quarrels don’t just pop up out of the blue.
 Set a time, and don’t leave the room until you’ll agree.
 At the same time, keep the conversation short and focused.
 Have these conversations every two weeks or in a month.
 This will ensure you both are on the same page.

 You’ve got to compromise somewhere

-Just like every arrangement in the past between the two of you’ll, you need to go into the conversation knowing that you will need to compromise somewhere.
+As with past decisions you’ve made together, approaching this conversation with empathy and a readiness to compromise can help keep it constructive.
 For instance, your partner may be averse to the notion that you need to invest your money more aggressively in stocks.
 This could be a problem.
 Find a solution that suits both your needs.

 Speak up, before it’s too late